-For lifts on board national regulations apply with priority.
-If lifts are not covered by such regulations the rules and standards defined in 3.1 apply.
-However for the ship specific peculiarities the requirements according to Section 5, D. of the TL Rules defined in A. 1.4 shall be complied with.
+TÜRK LOYDU - NAVAL SHIP TECHNOLOGY, SHIP OPERATION INSTALLATIONS AND AUXILIARY SYSTEMS-JANUARY 2022 If lifts are not covered by such regulations the rules and standards defined in 3.1 apply.
+However for the ship specific peculiarities the requirements according to Section 5, D. of the TL Rules defined in A.1.3 shall be complied with.